 Resins and complex combinations of terpenes are released by some plants and trees, such as evergreens, to act as antimicrobial, antifungal, and antibacterial agents against a wide range of organisms that may threaten the survival of the plants.
 Compounds such as sesquiterpene lactones found in plants such as feverfew, yarrow, and blessed thistle, have been found to play a strong antimicrobial role as well as a protective role from herbivores.

 Plants store essential oils either in external secretory structures, which are found on the surface of the plant, or internal secretory structures, which are found inside the plant material.
-Usually with plants having external secretory structure, you just have to lightly touch them and you will notice an aroma imparted to your skin.
-With plants having internal secretory structures, you may need to break the leaf or seed in order to get to the aroma/essential oil.
+Usually with plants that have external secretory structures, you just have to lightly touch them and you will notice an aroma imparted to your skin.
+With plants that have internal secretory structures, you may need to break the leaf or seed in order to get to the aroma/essential oil.